czhou578/cifar/optimizations.md

 Uses more efficient memory access patterns
 Can run in parallel more effectively
 Type Inference: It automatically infers tensor types and shapes, allowing for better optimization

+Tradeoff between more layers vs more channel output per layer:

+More width means allowing the model to learn a richer set of features at each level, which can partially offset depth by capturing more variations in low-level patterns.

+Increasing channels lets the model learn more types of low-level features (e.g., 512 variations of edges instead of 128), but it doesn't create higher-level compositions.
+This could lead to underfitting on complex tasks like CIFAR-100's 100 fine-grained classes, where accuracy might drop 5-15% (e.g., from 60% to 45-55%) due to insufficient abstraction.

+Fewer layers mean fewer ReLU activations, reducing the model's ability to approximate complex functions.

+Wider shallow nets can overfit more easily (more params in early layers memorize noise) or underfit if the added channels don't capture needed complexity.
+The original deeper net distributes params across levels, promoting generalization.

+Skip connections can mimic depth?